 Instructions to create your DIY train box:

 - Take an empty bin / box / basket / baking sheet that is large enough for your toddler (or older infant who is able to support him/herself upright in a seated position, with whatever additional supports you need to ensure she can support her trunk/core muscles while the container is swaying)

 - Sing a song or rhythmic chant about trains.
 Some ideas:

-- Choo Choo Train (featured in this week's podcast, Holistic Learning)
+- Choo Choo Train (featured in our corresponding podcast episode, Holistic Learning)

 - I’ve Been Working on the Railroad